-2 hours 1 minute
+2 hours 11 minutes

 Make sure everyone has access to food, a comfortable place to sit, and a good view of the movie.
-We have suggested The Intern, but you could choose any movie that is age-appropriate and will inspire thought and conversation about personal gifts.
-FELLOWSHIP NIGHT: OFFERING OUR GIFTS
+We have suggested We Bought a Zoo, but you could choose any movie that is age-appropriate and will inspire thought and conversation about personal gifts.